If something happens by a Twist of Fate, it happens by chance and it is strange, interesting, or unfortunate in some way.

 Finding a breast cancer when it is small normally means: There is a greater chance of treating the cancer successfully.
 It is less likely to have spread to other parts of the body.
 There may be more treatment options available

 http://www.Beingdense.com is the Irish patient advocacy on Breast Density.
 We recognise that Mammography is the first step in screening for women.
-There are some cancers and precancerous changes that will show better on a mammogram.

 Currently, in Ireland there are no clinical guidelines in place for the reporting of Breast Density